agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 **Transformers** work by processing huge volumes of data, and encoding language tokens (representing individual words or phrases) as vector-based embeddings (arrays of numeric values).
 You can think of an embedding as representing a set of dimensions that each represent some semantic attribute of the token.
 The embeddings are created such that tokens that are commonly used in the same context are closer together dimensionally than unrelated words.

+The success of transformers as a way to build language models has led AI researchers to consider whether the same approach would be effective for image data.
+The result is the development of **multi-modal models**, in which the model is trained using a large volume of captioned images, with no fixed labels.
 An image encoder extracts features from images based on pixel values and combines them with text embeddings created by a language encoder.
 The overall model encapsulates relationships between natural language token embeddings and image features, as shown here:

 ![image](https://github.com/user-attachments/assets/b81e6883-e99d-4a58-93aa-133588a67554)